Enjoy the North Carolina Side of the Park

 Elk calf stands in a bush.

-Photo courtesy of Susie Neel
+Susie Neel Photo

 Scenic Drives

-• The 6-mile long Lakeview Drive offers fantastic views of Fontana Lake.
+• The 6-mile-long Lakeview Drive offers fantastic views of Fontana Lake.
 Lakeview Drive begins outside of Bryson City, North Carolina.

 Historic Structures

-In-expensive guidebooks that explain the history of the area and buildings are available for purchase at the visitor center.
+Guidebooks that explain the history of the area and buildings are available for purchase at the visitor center.

 Wildlife Viewing